 - Gain business management knowledge

-- Discuss the span of products — consumer and B2B, products and services, digital and physical
+- Discuss the span of products — consumer and B2B, products and services

 - Learn the concepts, roles, and responsibilities of product and brand management

 - Study how strategy and business models work together to shape a business

 - Gain knowledge of the tools that work to differentiate a product

 - Use a business simulation to understand how functional areas of a business tie together

 Kick-Off Session: Tuesday, Jan.
 18th - 8:45-9:30pm ET